1950 Speedway National League

 The 1950 National League Division One was the 16th season of speedway in the United Kingdom and the fifth post-war season of the highest tier of motorcycle speedway in Great Britain.

 Summary

 Bristol Bulldogs joined the league.
 Wembley Lions won the National League for the fifth time.

 The Odsal Boomerangs became the Odsal Tudors during the season, the name change came at the end of July, possibly as a consequence of the events of 1 July.
 On 1 July 1950, 47-year-old Joe Abbott was killed instantly following a crash at Odsal Stadium in a league match against West Ham Hammers.
 After falling and hitting the safety fence he was hit by a rider behind.
-A second rider was killed on the same night in a division 2 fixture.
+Jock Shead, a second rider was killed on the same night in a division 2 fixture.